ModularDevicesMalleableAudio/mdma/MSEQ-docs-views.md

 In order to ensure the individual sequencers play nicely in concert with eachother, We have included a configuration page that adjusts a number of parameters like clock division allowing you to change many sequencers’ parameters at the same time.

 The top three rows show the available clock divisions, with a coloured block denoting the selected clock division for each sequencer.
 Note that the coloured blocks correspond to the colours for each sequencer from the [sequencer selection](#sequencer-selection), where the top bar that counts bars is coloured according to the sequencer you have chosen.
-From top to bottom the available clock divisions are:
+From top to bottom the available clock divisions are full speed, half speed, and quarter speed.
-- Full speed
-- Half speed
-- Quarter speed

 The next row down is empty, but the following row is a toggle to decide whether the sequencer can probabilistically drop cut that sequencer for the last 8 bars, 4 bars, 1 bar, 8 steps or 4 steps every 16 bars.
 If the sequencer is orange in this row, then there is a chance it may get chosen for a drop.